abinmathewabraham/machine_intelligence_based_iot_management_system/README.md

-# machine_intelligence_based_iot_management_system
+# Machine Intelligence based IoT Management System
-- Contains all the resources used for the thesis
+- Contains all the resources used for the project
-- Refer the report
+- Refer the report - pdf file
 - Each individual resources has its own README file